cy1der/thelounge-plugin-ntfy/README.md

 - `/ntfy start`: Start the ntfy listener for the network
 - `/ntfy stop`: Stop the ntfy listener for the network
+- `/ntfy status`: Show the ntfy listener status for this network
+- `/ntfy test`: Send a test notification
 - `/ntfy config`: Config commands
   - `/ntfy config set <setting_key> <setting_value>`: Set a configuration setting
   - `/ntfy config remove <setting_key>`: Set a configuration setting to null